-- (a) Sixty (60) day Notice: The Employer shall inform the Union in writing sixty (60) days prior to the issuance of individual layoff notices. - (b) Individual Notice: minimum notice or pay in lieu of notice to the extent that any notice is less than the stated minimum: - (i) Faculty Members and Librarians: - a.
-During the first contract year Ninety (90) day notice. - b.
-During the second contract year 180 day notice. - c.
-During the third and subsequent contract years 210 day notice. - d.
-Tenured or continuously employed Faculty Members 280 day notice.
+- (a) Sixty (60) day Notice: The Employer shall inform the Union in writing sixty (60) days prior to the issuance of individual layoff notices. - (b) Individual Notice: minimum notice or pay in lieu of notice to the extent that any notice is less than the stated minimum: - (i) Faculty and Library Faculty Members: - a.
+During the first contract year 90 day notice.